mikenewbon/blender-studio/docs/architecture.md

 in the project timeline along with the blog posts (or a blog post could just mention that there's a new production log available, and link to it).

-- **ProductionLogEntry** — contains multiple assets, all created by one author during a particular week
+- **ProductionLogEntry** — contains multiple assets, all created by one author during a particular week.
+Assets in an entry are sorted by their creation date (`date_created` field).

 - **ProductionLogEntryAsset** — an intermediary table between the `Asset` and `ProductionLogEntry` models.